sourcefrog/aoc2018/doc/aoc23.md

 Using this, we can find some range of `x` that encompasses at least 983 bots, and maybe the range that encompasses a larger range of bots.

+...

+Another thought about #23:

+If three bots A, B, and C, all overlap with each other forming a clique, then there must be one common region of overlap between all of them, because of the convex shape of the diamonds covered by the bots.
+It's not possible for A to touch B on the right, and A to touch C on its top, and B to reach up to C, without the common region between B and C also overlapping with A.

+Therefore, finding the point covered by the largest number of bots is the same as finding the maximum clique of bots, and then finding the specific intersection region between those bots, and then finding the points in that region that are closest to the origin.

+(Incidentally, on terminology, I discovered from Wikipedia that 'maximal' clique is the largest clique including a specific node, whereas the 'maximum' clique is the largest clique anywhere in the graph.
+It's a bit easily confused.)

+It's easy, and I already have code, to calculate an adjacency matrix between bots.

+However I was having trouble thinking of a scalable way to find the maximum clique, and again from Wikipedia I confirmed that this is a classically NP-hard problem.
+And `n=1000` here is pretty large, making any kind of combinatorial approach infeasible.

+So it seems there are a few options:

+1. Thinking of it as a maximum clique isn't actually the right approach: there is a simpler way, perhaps working in the coordinate space or making use of the definition of distance.

+2. Perhaps there's a documented but unobvious algorithm that can solve this in a plausible time even though it is NP-hard?
+That seems a bit unlikely. *The fastest algorithm known today is a refined version of this method by Robson (2001) which runs in time `O(20.249**n) = O(1.1888**n).`* So that's still 1e75 steps, completely infeasible.

+3. Perhaps although it's infeasible in the general case, it is soluble in the specific case of this input.
+It seems like there's one large chunky set of overlapping bots and perhaps only a few candidates really need to be considered for inclusion or exclusion.

+From the data above, it seems there are many bots that overlap with ~983 other bots.
+(I guess there are >983 of them?)
+Perhaps there is even a higher number.

+So perhaps this problem can be restated as: which of the ~17 poorly-connected bots do we need to exclude, to still have a clique?
+There is probably no question that the great majority of bots are in a single clique.
+For each of them, if we find it doesn't overlap, we don't need to consider any other possibilities for that bot.

+So that means there are perhaps ~17 cases to test, or in the unlikely worst case perhaps we need to check combinations of them and there are `~2**17` combinations?

+Sorting the adjacency count data above, this seems to become pretty clear: there are 982 bots that touch >=982 bots, and after that it falls off quickly.
+Around that break point:

+    bot  960 touches  993 bots
+    bot  879 touches  993 bots
+    bot  795 touches  993 bots
+    bot  662 touches  993 bots
+    bot  634 touches  993 bots
+    bot  600 touches  993 bots
+    bot  593 touches  993 bots
+    bot  549 touches  993 bots
+    bot  400 touches  993 bots
+    bot  377 touches  993 bots
+    bot  339 touches  993 bots
+    bot  324 touches  993 bots
+    bot  319 touches  993 bots
+    ... (many lines)
+    bot   17 touches  982 bots
+    bot   14 touches  982 bots
+    bot    5 touches  982 bots
+    bot    2 touches  982 bots
+    bot  202 touches  523 bots
+    bot  798 touches  361 bots
+    bot  696 touches  313 bots
+    bot   99 touches  271 bots
+    bot  211 touches  207 bots
+    bot  521 touches  191 bots
+    bot  293 touches  166 bots

+So it seems, pending verification:

+1. There is one large clique of 982 bots.
+It's possible this is deceiving and they're not actually all well connected, in which case this might be hard again.

+2. If there is a large clique of that size then bot 202 and others that come after it clearly cannot be included.

+This hypothesis would be consistent with the earlier feedback from the oracle that 975 bots is too low.

+Am I saying I want to look for the largest `k` where there are at least `k` bots that each overlap with `k` bots including themselves?
+Why is that convincing?

+Well, if there are not at least `k` bots with that many neighbors, clearly they don't form a clique: the correct `k` can't be that high.
+On the other hand, is there any guarantee that `k` is at least this high, and they do form a clique?
+Couldn't it be that there are, let's say, two bots that each overlap with just half of the popular bots, but it's hard to tell which?

+That might be true.

+If we say, `k` has to be at least close to this number, then perhaps it's easy to see which of the bots in that list are weakly connected and can then cheaply be excluded.

+The question remains open, by the way, to work out how far the common region is from the origin, but this should be just algebra and not inherently too hard.